 The fact that Vietnam offers its outsourcing clients many benefits, from competitive pricing to highly skilled engineers, is the reason why it’s been able to attract large flows of global customers.

 Read more: Top IT Outsourcing Companies in Vietnam

 While Vietnam is a rising star, India has been a seasoned veteran in the IT outsourcing industry.
-India is always in the top five countries that have the most STEM graduates in the world with more than 3 million of such engineers, and around 120,000 more joining its IT talent pool every year.
+India is always in the top five countries that have the most STEM graduates in the world, with more than 3 million engineers and around 120,000 more joining its IT talent pool every year.

 With its massive number of IT engineers, India is often the go-to destination for gigantic IT projects that require thousands of personnel.

 The Philippines has its own advantages in the IT outsourcing market.
 The Filipino lifestyle has a nice blend of Western culture to it because of America’s past colonization.
 Due to this cultural mix, the Philippines is now among the countries with the largest number of English speakers.
 These qualities alone can already facilitate the collaboration between Filipino vendors and their Western clients.

 However, apart from its high frequency of climate hazards, The Philippines is enduring an ongoing political instability that results in mass protests, which is scaring off a lot of clients.